Reach Out & Engage

 When it came to talking about seasonal changes in trees of course that’s when LITTLE FIR TREE came into his own ...after all he is an ‘evergreen’!

-We are also trying to support the disadvantaged schools by offering them free tickets to see the show on the afternoon of December 18th if their timetable will allow.
+We also try to support the disadvantaged schools by offering them free tickets to see the show, when it is on, if their timetable will allow.

 By offering a combination of a Theatre concert, an outdoor nature and environmental learning experience and a possibly even a tree planting session if the schools take up the Woodland Trust offer is making the LITTLE FIR TREE PROJECT a memorable experience for everyone involved.